-In this article, we will deep dive into this topic as well as offer a guide to SEO copywriting and the most important techniques you can follow to make your content more SEO-friendly and therefore more relevant to Google.
+In this article, we will explore the key features of SEO copywriting alongside the most valuable techniques.
+The objective is to make your content more SEO-friendly and relevant to Google searches.

 What is SEO writing?

-In order to ensure that your website is the best in that specific market segment (niche), your content needs to be beautiful, engaging, easy to read and meet a number of SEO Copywriting requirements.
-Here is a practical guide on how to structure the work and execute it in the best possible way, without neglecting any element.
+To ensure your website ranks highly in your specific niche, your content needs to meet several SEO copywriting requirements.
+Here is a practical guide on how to optimize your content and execute it in the best viable way.

 What would I like to write about?

-How would I Google this topic?
+How would I search for this topic?
 What would I type to find such content on search engines?

 SEO writing techniques